top of page

 Descending the Puerto de Paniza.

-After the descent we searched a store, the three breads were finished already.
-It was often difficult to find supermarkets, but we simply couldn't carry enough food to last more than 1 or 2 meals.
+After the descent we searched a store, the three loaves of bread were finished already.
+It was often challenging to find supermarkets, but we simply couldn't carry enough food to last more than 1 or 2 meals.
 Ten kilometers later we found a small store which was also an internet cafe.
 They sold bread and water and some Turkish candy.
-The candy was horrible but the bread was OK.
-There was a group of Polish people in the park were we ate.
-They were all around 40 and seemed to just be loitering.
+The candy was horrible, but the bread was OK.
+There was a group of Polish people in the park where we ate.
+They were all around 40 and seemed just to be loitering.
 A lady had something strange near her elbows.
-When she turned around I noticed it wasn't anything strange, it just had sagged a lot.
+When she turned around I noticed it wasn't anything weird, it just had sagged a lot.

-While it was already getting dark we entered Zaragoza.
+While it was already getting dark, we entered Zaragoza.
 We needed to cycle 10 kilometers through the city.
-Sometimes there were cycling paths, sometimes we needed to cycle against the traffic direction.
+Sometimes there were cycling paths, sometimes we needed to cycle against traffic.
 In the center was a good bicycle path where we rode hard, trying to avoid all the pedestrians.
 Five kilometers before leaving the city it was really dark.
-A path we were cycling on unexpectedly came to an end, as conveniently indicated by a huge concrete bar.
+A path we were cycling on unexpectedly ended, as conveniently indicated by a huge concrete bar.
 Luckily we managed to brake in time.
 We left the city using a busy bridge.
-A while later we finally arrived in descent wild camping terrain.
+A while later, we finally arrived in descent wild camping terrain.
 The first meadow was well visible from the road.
-The second one was shielded by some bushes.
+Some bushes shielded the second one.
 It was 10:30 by now.
 The entire day the cycling had gone slow.
-To our surprise we realized we still had cycled 184 km, the farthest of the entire trip thus far.
+To our surprise, we realized we still had cycled 184 km, the farthest of the whole trip thus far.

 Later Bram discovered a firefly.
 This is the best picture we managed to take of it.